osrsbox/osrsbox-db/README.md

 1. [**The Python PyPi package**](https://pypi.org/project/osrsbox/): Use this if you are programming anything in Python - as it is the simplest option.
 Install using `pip`, and you are ready to do anything from experimenting and prototyping, to building a modern web app using something like Flask.
 1. [**The RESTful API**](https://github.com/osrsbox/osrsbox-api/): Use this if you are not programming in Python, and want an Internet-accessible API with rich-quering including filtering, sorting and projection functionality.
 1. [**The Static JSON API**](https://github.com/osrsbox/osrsbox-db/tree/master/docs): Use this if you want Internet-accessible raw data (JSON files and PNG images) and don't need queries to filter data.
-This is a good option if you want to _dump_ the enitire database contents, and saves the RESTful API from un-needed traffic.
+This is a good option if you want to _dump_ the entire database contents, and saves the RESTful API from un-needed traffic.
 1. [**The GitHub development repository**](https://github.com/osrsbox/osrsbox-db/): The development repository provides the code and data to build the database.
 I would not recommend using the development repository unless you are (really) interested in the project or you want to contribute to the project.

 ## The `osrsbox` Python PyPi Package